albill/albill.github.com/_posts/2004-08-26-me-and-the-little-woman-in-santa-cruz.markdown

 ---
+author: admin
+date: '2004-08-26 23:42:20'
 layout: post
+slug: me-and-the-little-woman-in-santa-cruz
+status: publish
 title: Me and the little woman in Santa Cruz
-published: true
-meta:
-  _edit_last: "1"
-  ljID: "3322"
-tags:
+wordpress_id: '217'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 This is from last year in California when we went to Santa Cruz.